man27382210/tutorial-graphql/docs/examples/OVERVIEW.md

 ```

 ## Problem
-In REST api, each detail information needs to aleast one more api call scuh as:
+In REST api, each detail information needs to at least one more api call such as:

 ```
 ...